-With a fully approved and finished press release waiting to go it is time to discuss the best strategy for pitching the press release, including which titles to target that might be most relevant for or interested in the piece, whether an exclusive should be offered and if the timing should coincide with any significant events or stories.
+With a fully approved and finished press release waiting to go it is time to discuss the best strategy for pitching it to the media.
+This step can include which titles or individual contacts to target, whether an exclusive should be offered and if the timing should coincide with any significant events or stories.

-Interested journalists will often come back with requests such as further information or accompanying pictures, so I’ll then accommodate these by liaising with the relevant people.
+Interested journalists will often come back with requests for further information or accompanying pictures, so you'll then need to accommodate these by liaising with the relevant people.
 Read more about media relations.

 Once we’re satisfied the press release has been fully utilised, it’s back to the drawing board for our next idea and to start the process off all over again.